 A conditional green card refers to the two-year immigrant visa granted to marriage-based applicants.
-If a green card holder obtained his or her status through marriage and at the time the green card was approved the couple had been married for less than two years, the green card is conditional, not permanent, and has a two-year expiration date.
+If a green card holder obtained his or her status through marriage and, when the green card was approved, the couple had been married for less than two years, the green card is conditional, not permanent, and has a two-year expiration date.

 To obtain permanent residence and remove conditional status, the green card holder and his or her spouse must file Form I-751 (Petition to Remove Conditions on Residence) within 90 days of the expiration of permanent residence, i.e., within 90 days before the second anniversary of when the green card was issued.